nlbeaird/nlbeaird.github.io/_pages/research.md

 <br>

 <hr width="100%" size="10" noshade>
-## Glacial Meltwater and ecosystems
+## Glacial Meltwater and Ecosystems

 <figure class="half" >
     <img  src="/assets/images/nat_geo_cover.png">
     <figcaption>   </figcaption>
 </figure>

 Our exciting new work out lead by Mattias Cape showing the [importance of glacial buoyancy input to ecosystems](https://www.nature.com/articles/s41561-018-0268-4).
-The upshot: melting ice creates an `ocean elevator' that carries nutrients from the deep ocean up to the surface where it can be used by phytoplankton.
+The upshot: melting ice creates an `ocean elevator` that carries nutrients from the deep ocean up to the surface where it can be used by phytoplankton.
 This work shows that this mechanism is really important around Greenland.

 <hr width="100%" size="10" noshade>